 The rEACH Committee

-rEACH is the research committee of the European Association for Communication in Healthcare (EACH).
+rEACH is the research committee of EACH, International Association for Communication in Healthcare.
 The aim is providing support, networking and resources for researchers in the field of communication within EACH and beyond.
 It is currently chaired by Gerry Humphris (UK) and Myriam Deveugele (Belgium, co-chair). rEACH aims to promote networking among researchers, good quality communication research, and support researchers’ expertise-building.

 rEACH consists of a large group of interested researchers, all belonging to a project group.
 Each project group has a lead or two co-leads.
 The leads together with the chair and co-chair form the core group of rEACH.

 The core group has monthly telephone meetings and the whole committee meets twice a year in-person.
 In 2016 the meetings were held in June and in July.
 During the in-person meetings, the progress of the project groups is evaluated, group may stop and new project groups can be formed.
 Project groups stop working if their aim is reached.

 The structure group produced a document about the working of the committee, to be found under the heading ‘documents’.

 The group ‘Managing Special Interest Groups (SIGs) produced documents, to be found under the heading ‘Special Interest Groups (SIGs)’.
 This group will continue to manage working SIGs.

 - Planning rEACH Summer School (lead Mara Van Beusekom)

 - Funding (co-leads Anne Moorhead and Alexia Papageorgiou)

 - Tools (lead Marij Hillen)